ksell8/algorithms/src/doc/docs/guide/what-is-a-computer.md

 ??? example "Example Answer"
-    If a move exists then there are 3 or more like items surrounding a matching element vertically or horizontally where 2 of the matching elements are sequential either vertically or horizontally OR 2 or more of the current element on the diagonals.
+    If a move exists then there are 3 or more like items surrounding a matching element vertically or horizontally where 2 of the matching elements are sequential either vertically or horizontally OR 2 or more of the current element on the diagonals, so long as they aren't opposite diagonals.
 This pattern can be determined by enumerating all types of possible matches.

     ```